dino-rodriguez/optibnb/data_exploration/exploration.md

 ![png](output_10_0.png)

-<p>Above we see that prices are right skewed - most listings are below \$500 a night.
-Examining the price bucket \$0-\$ 200 (which has the vast majority of the listings) we see that listings also tend to be most frequently priced at \$100, \$150, and \$200.
-A transformation could likely reduce this skewness.</p>
+Above we see that prices are right skewed - most listings are below $500 a night.
+Examining the price bucket $0-$200 (which has the vast majority of the listings) we see that listings also tend to be most frequently priced at $100, $150, and $200.
+A transformation could likely reduce this skewness.

 ### Listing Clustering from Features
-<p>The right-skewness above indicates that there is likely features causing clustering in our data.
+The right-skewness above indicates that there is likely features causing clustering in our data.
 Intuitively, we believe bedrooms and location can have a large impact on the price of a listing, especially in New York City.
-We examine this below by exploring the `bedrooms` feature as well as the relationship between geographical location and price.</p>
+We examine this below by exploring the `bedrooms` feature as well as the relationship between geographical location and price.

 #### Distribution of Listings by Bedrooms Count